Decreasing paths of polygons: Degenerate polygons

 \begin{theorem} Let $P$ and $P'$ be $n$-gons, with $P'$ degenerately contained in $P$.
 Then we can go from $P'$ to $P$ in fewer than $5n$ push-out moves. \end{theorem}

 \begin{proof} We deal separately with the cases that $P$ is set-convex and that it is not.

 \textbf{Case that $P$ is not set-convex}.
 Define a convex $m$-gon $Q$ oriented counterclockwise created by suitably indexing the vertices of $P$ which are extreme points of $\co(P)$.
 Since $P$ is not set-convex, $m<n$.

+We will move $P'$ to $P$ via push-outs in stages: first, using push-outs we arrange that $\{P\}\subseteq \partial Q$.
+With another sequence of push-outs we arrange that $\{P\}\subseteq \{Q\}$.
+Next, we redistribute the vertices of $P'$ within the vertices of $Q$ in a suitable fashion.
+Finally we apply push-outs to obtain $P'=P$.

 Choose some vertex $p_i'$ of $P'$ and use it to push out all other vertices of $P'$ onto edges of $Q$, then use another vertex of $P'$ to push $p_i'$ out onto an edge of $Q$.
 This requires a total of $n$ moves.
 Continue to denote by $P'$ the resulting polygon.
+At this point, we have arranged that $\{P'\}\subseteq \partial Q$.
 Using Lemma \ref{fromP'toQ}, move the vertices of $P'$ to the vertices of $Q$ in fewer than $ \frac{3n}{2}$ push-out moves.
+We have thus arranged that $\{P'\}\subseteq \{Q\}$.

-Define an $n$-gon $P''$ as follows: Choose a vertex $p_i$ of $P$ that is also a vertex of $Q$, and for each $p_j$ of $P$ that is not a vertex of $Q$, move $p_j$ to $p_i$ in one pull-in move.
+Define an $n$-gon $P''$ as follows: Choose a vertex $p_i$ of $P$ that is also a vertex of $Q$ (thus, an extreme point of $\co(P)$), and for each $p_j$ of $P$ that is not a vertex of $Q$, move $p_j$ to $p_i$ in one pull-in move.
 Denote the resulting $n$-gon by $P''$.
 By Lemma \ref{permutation}, we can go from $P'$ to $P''$ in $3n/2$ push-out moves.
-By construction, we can now go from $P''$ to $P$ in $n-m$ push-out moves.
-In total, this is fewer than
+By construction, we can go from $P''$ to $P$ in $n-m$ push-out moves (undoing the pull-in moves used to construct $P''$).
+In total, we can go from the original $n$-gon $P'$ to $P$ in fewer than

 push-out moves.